Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 While it was once quite precarious as it was built 100 years ago, the trail was renovated and improved for safety and then reopened in 2015 – so no need to worry, it’s perfectly safe.
 Read our article on the hike to find out exactly how awesome it is!

 The best way to visit Caminito del Rey is to take a guided tour.
-If you don’t want to worry about getting yourself to the trail, this local tour includes round-trip transportation from Málaga and is extremely highly rated.
+If you don’t want to worry about getting yourself to the trail, this local tour includes round-trip transportation from Malaga and is highly rated.

 11. Go on a Quad Bike Tour